slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 Intended for: Organizations that are unwilling or unable to incorporate code review into their software development practices.

 Requirements:
-**[Strong authentication]** User accounts that can modify the source or the project's configuration must use two-factor authentication or its equivalent.
+**[Strong authentication]** User accounts that can modify the source or the project's configuration must use multi-factor authentication or its equivalent.

 **[Verified timestamps]** Each entry in the change history must contain at least one timestamp that is determined by the source control platform and cannot be modified by clients.
 It MUST be clear in the change history which timestamps are determined by the source control platform.

 **[Retained history]** The change history MUST be preserved as long as the source is hosted on the source control system.
 The source MAY migrate to another source control system, but the organization MUST retain the change history if possible.
 It MUST NOT be possible for persons to delete or modify the change history, even with multi-party approval, except by trusted platform admins following an established deletion policy.

 Benefits: Attributes changes in the version history to specific actors and timestamps, which allows for post-auditing, incident response, and deterrence for bad actors.
+Multi-factor authentication makes account compromise more difficult, further ensuring the integrity of change attribution.

 ### Level 3: Changes are authorized